WB not allowed to resolve dispute on its own under IWT

 -

-WB not allowed to resolve dispute on its own under IWTJanuary 28, 2017Print : Islamabad
+WB not allowed to resolve dispute on its own under IWTJanuary 28, 2017Print : National

 Kishenganga, Ratle power plants